-Discover the wide variety of edible seaweeds, shellfish and plants on the beautiful Yorkshire coast.
+Discover the wide variety of edible seaweeds and coastal plants on the beautiful Yorkshire coast.
 Forage in pools and gullies and around the pretty village of Robin Hood’s Bay.

 Our One day coastal foraging Robin Hood’s Bay course is a great way to learn about the diversity of edible seaweed

 We start off the day exploring the foreshore, looking at the seaweeds that we can harvest for food.
 Foraging on this

 beautiful piece of coastline is always an adventure.
 We will explain the identification and cooking of the different wild

 After a morning on the beach and rocks we return to the village with our foraged food.
 Lunch is a delicious two course